Woman says she was "not aware it was an assassination attempt"

 Aishah said she was “not aware it was an assassination attempt by alleged foreign agents,” Indonesian police chief Tito Karnavian told reporters in Aceh Province.
 Aishah is Indonesian.

 Four people have been arrested in the killing: the Indonesian woman, a North Korean man, a Malaysian man and another woman carrying Vietnamese identification.

-The woman said she had sprayed others in a similar manner "three to four times [before]."
-However, Karnavian told journalists, in this case, "there was allegedly a dangerous substance in the sprayer."
+She said she had sprayed others in a similar manner “three to four times (before).”
+However, Karnavian told journalists, in this case, “there was allegedly a dangerous substance in the sprayer.”